bbauska/LFS173x/README.md

 credential exchange, with early examples just now coming to light.
 Keep an eye out for that feature!

-## Mobile Application and Mobile Wallet Interactions {#mobile-application-and-mobile-wallet-interactions .unnumbered}
+## Mobile Application and Mobile Wallet Interactions

 Let's cover one more interesting topic in the area of mobile wallets.
 One of the goals every wallet community has is that we not wind up with